 Employment Outlook and Salary Info

 According to the U.S. Bureau of Labor Statistics (BLS), computer user support specialists earned an average salary of $55,050 as of 2018.
-During this time, specialists working in the aerospace products and parts manufacturing earned the highest average salaries, at $82,250.
+During this time, specialists working in the pipeline transportation of crude oil industry earned the highest average salaries, at $89,920.
 Job opportunities for computer user support specialists were projected to rise 11% from 2018-2028, which is faster than average.

 Students who are looking to further their education might pursue an associate's or bachelor's degree.
 Computer support specialists often choose to work toward a bachelor's degree in computer science, computer engineering, or a similar computer-related area.
 Job candidates with an undergraduate degree might be more attractive to potential employers that those with a certificate.
 Additionally, this additional education could allow for occupational advancement.
 Many technical certifications also are available to prove a candidate's proficiency in certain subjects and expand job opportunities.